rodent1/home-ops/kubernetes/main/apps/kube-system/cilium/README.md

+## Note: As of UnifiOS 4.1, the below is no longer neccesary.
+Disable the FRR service and upload a config file to the UI.

 # UDM-Pro BGP Configuration for Cilium

 This guide outlines the steps to enable and configure BGP routing on your UDM-Pro device for integration with a Cilium-based Kubernetes cluster.